maklipsa/szymonwarda/_posts/2019-12-01-RavenDBvsMongoDB.md

 **The ugly:**

-- ~The documentation is lacking and is very uneven how deep is each section.~ Also not a fan of the dark theme, but I know I'm in the minority.[There is an excellent book on the website that goes in-depth and beyond](https://ravendb.net/learn/inside-ravendb-book/reader/4.0/1-welcome-to-ravendb).
+- <s>The documentation is lacking and is very uneven how deep is each section.</s>[There is an excellent book on the website that goes in-depth and beyond](https://ravendb.net/learn/inside-ravendb-book/reader/4.0/1-welcome-to-ravendb).
+Also not a fan of the dark theme, but I know I'm in the minority.

 ## So, what will it be?